-In developing this report the group as a whole has not been able to meet together at any one time.
+In developing this report, the group as a whole has not been able to meet together at any one time.
 We have conferred one with another as opportunity offered.
-The contribution of each has been made with the idea that the particular topic assigned to him should be treated in such a manner as to serve a twofold purpose: first, to be an adequate treatment in itself of the phase assigned, and, second, to be also a contribution to the topic as a whole.
+The contribution of each has been made with the idea that the particular topic assigned to him should be treated in such a manner as to serve a two-fold purpose: first, to be an adequate treatment in itself of the phase assigned, and, second, to be also a contribution to the topic as a whole.
 The chairman has had the task of weaving these parts into a whole, and adding such material as seemed to make a framework and fill in the gaps.
 Perchance, many of the statements in this paper may not meet with the complete approval of the entire group, but in the main they represent the substance of the contributions as a whole.

 Any attempt to trace the development and the implications of the Congregational Polity demands the recognition of two dangers.
 First of all, it is important to emphasize the distinction between the development of the Congregational Polity as to its fundamental principles, and the thought forms and doctrinal beliefs in and through which at any particular period these principles were working themselves out.
 The early New Englanders were Calvinistic as to their beliefs and their theological systems.
-We are prone to overlook the fact that important as those doctrinal systems were to them, the process of history has shown that they were of less permanent significance than the Congregational Polity within the value that gives continuity to the past three hundred years.
+We are prone to overlook the fact that, important as those doctrinal systems were to them, the process of history has shown that they were of less permanent significant than the Congregational Polity within the framework of which they were held.
+The evolution of the Congregational Polity is the underlying value that gives continuity to the past three hundred years.

-to distinguish between the concrete events, situations, and problems that had to be faced as grim realities, on the one hand, and the general trend of an evolutionary process towards a possible end, on the other hand.
-The basic principles of the Congregational

-Polity at work may be discovered in operation in the history of any New England Church of the Congregational order.
+The second danger to be guarded against is that of failing to distinguish between the concrete events, situations, and problems that had to be faced as grim realities, on the one hand, and the general trend of an evolutionary process towards a possible end, on the other hand.
+The basic principles of the Congregational Polity at work may be discovered in operation in this history of any New England Church of the Congregational order.
 The limitations, as well as the positive and immeasurable values of this polity are also to be found in the records of each individual church.
-All of this means that the working out of the Congregational Polity is still in process-indeed we have but made a beginning of making explicit the profound implications of that polity.
+All of this means that the working out of the Congregational Polity is still in process-indeed, we have but made a beginning of making explicit the profound implications of that polity.